roberddd/batchgenie/docs/render.md

     !!! info2 "Autoframe"
         - Autoframe cannot be disabled when rendering materials.
 However, you can still render selected Assets, and Autoframe will be disabled for all other Assets except materials.

-        - If you disable **Autoframe** and use any of the '**Studio Presets**' keep in mind that the location of the object/collection will be set to the world origin (0, 0, 0) during render so you'll need to adjust your framing accordingly.
+        - If you disable **Autoframe** and use any of the '**Studio Setups**' keep in mind that the location of the object/collection will be set to the world origin (0, 0, 0) during render so you'll need to adjust your framing accordingly.

 ---